 So, it’s important to not over-condition the air.
 And it shouldn’t be under-conditioned either.
 Both approaches have in the past been enshrined in standards.
 For instance, at various times the ASHRAE (American Society of Heating, Refrigerating and Air Conditioning Engineers) recommendation called for a fixed number of air exchanges regardless of how many people were in a room.
 Sometimes those guidelines lead to over- and at other times under-conditioning of the air.

-Now facility managers can take an approach that’s smarter, thanks to new sensor and actuator technology.
+Now facility managers can take an approach that’s smarter, thanks to new connected device technology.
 Take occupancy sensors, devices that detect the presence of people by actively sampling the air for CO2 or some other means.
 With the sensor input, a control system can, working through actuators, make adjustments.

 That kind of flexibility means it doesn’t matter if school is out or in.
 The temperature, lighting, air exchanges per hour and other parameters can always be optimized.